 2. Joshua Tree National Park, California

-Named after peculiar desert trees, Joshua Tree National Park is one of the most popular road-trip destination on the West Coast.
+Named after peculiar desert trees, Joshua Tree National Park is one of the most popular road-trip destinations on the West Coast.
 The region has several distinctive features that boost its fame.

 First, massive rock formations that look rather odd in this deserted realm offer plenty of opportunities for bouldering and mountaineering.
 Professionals and amateurs from all over the world come to the West Coast to master their skills in these ancient desert “mountains”.

 Second, the famous rock formations have allured people for centuries.
 While the earliest Native American tribes didn’t care a lot about their athletic performances, they surely looked for protection from animals and elements among these massive boulders.
-Abundant petroglyphs on the rocky walls still attest to their early presence in one of the newest national parks on the West Coast.
+Abundant petroglyphs on the rocky walls – invaluable cultural relics in the USA – still attest to their early presence in one of the newest national parks on the West Coast.

 Third, oases and desert vegetation entice the roadtrippers that prefer to keep their feet on the flat ground.
 And there are a lot to choose from: The Oasis of Mara, the Lost Palms Oasis, the 49 Palms Oasis, and the Cholla Cactus Garden.
 Barker Dam was our most recent discovery in the park.